polterguy/magic/docs/deploy-digitalocean.md

 - Common issue: insufficient memory — upgrade to "Medium" tier

 ### Database won't connect
-- Ensure PostgreSQL is "Running" (DigitalOcean dashboard → Databases)
+- Check your connection string is correct (System Settings → Databases)
-- Check environment variables are injected correctly (dashboard → App Spec)
+- Ensure the external database is reachable from DigitalOcean (no firewall blocks)
+- Test connection locally if possible

 ### HTTPS certificate error
 - Wait 5–10 minutes after first deploy for certificate to provisioning